-- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken and decisions reached (and justification for these, as stated above)

-If an allegation or concern is not found to have been malicious, the school will retain the records of the case on the individual's confidential personnel file, and provide a copy to the individual.
+- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved case on the individual's confidential personnel file, and provide a copy to the individual.
 Where records contain information about allegations of sexual abuse, we will preserve these for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
 We will retain all other records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.